 Marine biology is a branch of science that deals with the study of marine life and the organisms found in the sea.
 It can also include the study of the ocean itself as well as human relations with the marine world.
-It is a very broad field and requires a lot of efforts from the very beginning.
-This article discusses the role of a marine biologist, necessary qualifications and basic requirements to be a marine biologist, basic facts about the field, best colleges for studying and inputs from some famous marine biologists of the world.
+It is a very broad field and requires a lot of effort from the very beginning.
+This article discusses the role of a marine biologist, the necessary qualifications and basic requirements to be a marine biologist, basic facts about the field, best colleges for studying, and inputs from some famous marine biologists of the world.

 The Role Of A Marine Biologist

-The job of a marine biologist includes studying the organisms and to observe, manage and protect them.
+The job of a marine biologist includes studying the organisms and to observe, manage, and protect them.
 They may also have to write reports based on their research or as their projects demand.
 There are many titles and specializations in the field of marine biology, but all of them are concerned with the study of marine organisms.

-Marine biologists may be working on ships, beaches or even alt marches for their research.
+Marine biologists may be working on ships, beaches, or even alt marches for their research.
 They may also be required to work in a scientific laboratory to observe and conduct researches about microorganisms found in the oceans.

 Marine biology may also involve scuba diving for collecting specimens or for studying large sea animals like sharks and whales.
 Biologists may also be required to study other parts of the ocean like coral reefs and to study the patterns in the increase or decrease in the population of marine life.